New collaboration aims to encourage women into the industry.

 Chris Cummings, director of sustainability at chapmanbdsp, added: ‘It’s fantastic to receive this recognition for all of the team’s hard work on this project and very well done to Shikha for such a terrific presentation of our ideas.’

 With more than 230 staff across five offices, chapmanbdsp has delivered award-winning projects in more than 30 countries in a range of sectors.
 The company creates environmental design solutions, on large mixed-use developments through to one-off private residences, that make buildings and the environment more sustainable.

 The CIBSE BSG group supports the application of advanced building simulation tools for building and system design.
 It aims to drive best practice the field and is currently examining opportunities for certification.

 The prize format this year focused on the use of building simulation in industrial projects in order to encourage high end usage, research and development and innovation in project-applied building simulation techniques.

-PHOTO: Shikha Bhardwaj (centre) Herman Calleja (to Shikha's right looking at the photo) and other finalists with the judges.
+PHOTO: Shikha Bhardwaj (centre) Herman Calleja (to Shikha's right looking at the photo) with event sponsors and the judges.

 Fabiana joins chapmanbdsp as new head of lighting.